-To support the girls' learning we use a variety of tools, including the use of iPads.
+To support the girls' learning, we use a variety of tools, including the use of iPads.
 The girls will be involved in a variety of individual, paired, group and whole-class activities to reinforce their learning.

-Throughout KS1, the girls get the experience of using various web-based resources, such as, Mathletics, Numbots, Times Table Rockstars and Manga High.
+Throughout KS1, the girls get the experience of using various web-based resources, such as Mathletics, Numbots and Times Table Rockstars.
 These may be used in School or at home.
-Passwords and usernames for these will be shared in September via the Reading Record.
+Passwords and usernames for these will be shared in September.